Students should always refer to the specific degree requirements from the year they entered.

 - no more than eight hours may be counted from among individual study-type courses (i.e., URP 612, 613, 601, or 602).

 - The student must complete all "core" courses, unless waived by the program chair or the faculty member who teaches a specific core course.

-- Each student must complete a course in statistics (URP 504) and a course in economics (URP 509) if these were not taken as an undergraduate.
+- Each student must complete a course (and receive a grade of "B" or better) in statistics (URP 504) and a course in economics (URP 509) if these were not taken as an undergraduate.
 See course waiver process below.

 - Each student must complete a minimum of four hours of courses outside the program (cognate requirement).

 - Each student must complete a concentration, which normally includes at least three courses (see detailed information on concentrations).